rama-adi/watsonx-unofficial-aisdk-provider/README.md

 # Unofficial watsonx.ai Provider for AI SDK

+> [!WARNING]
-> ⚠️ **Warning**: This SDK is experimental and primarily developed for personal use.
+> This SDK is experimental and primarily developed for personal use.
 APIs and functionality may change
 > at any time without notice.
 It is not an official product and is not supported by IBM.
 Use at your own risk,
 > particularly in production environments.